ireaneus/CDI/PersonalStatement.md

 ### **What I Believe About the Nature of Man**

-I believe that humanity was created uniquely by God in His image, known as the **Imago Dei**. *"Then God said, 'Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky.'"* **(Genesis 1:26-27)**.
+I believe that humanity was created uniquely by God in His image. *"Then God said, 'Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky.'"* **(Genesis 1:26-27)**.
 This image is not a literal or exact representation but reflects God's attributes in a finite and limited way.
-Humans were created with the capacity for knowledge, righteousness, and holiness, and given the responsibility to exercise dominion over creation. *"What is man that You take thought of him, and the son of man that You care for him?
-Yet You have made him a little lower than the angels, and You crown him with glory and majesty!"* **(Psalm 8:4-5)**.

-Though created in God's likeness, this image has been marred by sin but not destroyed.
-The **Imago Dei** encompasses intellectual, spiritual, moral, and social aspects of our nature. *"Put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth."* **(Ephesians 4:24)**. *"Do not lie to one another, since you laid aside the old self with its evil practices, and have put on the new self who is being renewed to a true knowledge according to the image of the One who created him."* **(Colossians 3:9-10)**.

 In our original state, Adam and Eve were without sin and enjoyed a perfect relationship with God. *"Then the Lord God formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being."* **(Genesis 2:7)**. *"So the Lord God caused a deep sleep to fall upon the man, and he slept; then He took one of his ribs and closed up the flesh at that place."* **(Genesis 2:21-22)**.
-Man's nature consisted of both a physical body and an immaterial soul or spirit, with some theologians suggesting a trichotomous nature. *"Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ."* **(1 Thessalonians 5:23)**.
+Man's nature consisted of both a physical body and an immaterial soul or spirit. *"Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ."* **(1 Thessalonians 5:23)**.

 However, through the Fall, humanity's moral and spiritual likeness to God has been corrupted, resulting in the universal sinfulness of all people. *"For all have sinned and fall short of the glory of God."* **(Romans 3:23)**.
 Yet, through Christ, the image of God is being restored in believers, and it will be perfected at His return. *"But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit."* **(2 Corinthians 3:18)**. *"Just as we have borne the image of the earthy, we will also bear the image of the heavenly."* **(1 Corinthians 15:49)**.